cocotb/cocotb/docs/source/building.rst

       Use to define a scratch directory for use by the simulator.
 The path is relative to the location where ``make`` was invoked.
       If not provided, the default scratch directory is :file:`sim_build`.

+.. make:var:: SIM_OUTPUT_REDIRECT

+      Used to specify how to redirect simulator output.
+      Setting to the empty string will prevent redirection.
+      Defaults to sending both stdout and stderr to :file:`sim.log` under :make:var:`SIM_BUILD`.

+      .. versionadded:: 2.0

 .. envvar:: SCRIPT_FILE

     The name of a simulator script that is run as part of the simulation, e.g. for setting up wave traces.